getflywheel/local-components/README.md

 ## Storybook

 The quickest way to work on `local-components` is to leverage [Storybook](https://storybook.js.org/).
 Storybook is a local development area that works well with React components and supports hot-module reloading.

 To start Storybook, run `yarn storybook`.

 ## Developing within Local

-If you wish to work on `local-components` and see the changes within Local, you will need to run the following:
+If you wish to work on `local-components` and see the changes within Local, you will need to do the following:

+1. First run `yarn build` in `local-components`
-1. `yarn link` in `local-components` (only needed one time or after unlinking)
+2. Next run `yarn link` (only needed one time or after unlinking)
+3. Switch to `flywheel-local`
-2. Run `nps components.link` in `flywheel-local` (only needed one time or after unlinking)
+3. Then run `nps components.link` (only needed one time or after unlinking)
-3. Run `nps build.dev` in `flywheel-local`
+4. Finally run `nps build.dev`
-4. Start Local
+5. Start Local
-5. Make any necessary changes in `local-components`.
+6. Make any necessary changes in `local-components`.
 Note, Local does not support hot-module reloading in all locations so refreshing the UI in Local (<kbd>Cmd</kbd> + <kbd>R</kbd>) will likely be necessary.

 ## Running both Storybook and Watch at the same time